oasis-tcs/openc2-ap-pf/oc2pf.md

 Hereafter the specification provides details applicable to each Command, also as influenced by the Arguments.

 ### 2.3.1 Allow
-Table 2.3-2 summarizes the Command Arguments that apply to all of the Commands consisting of the 'allow' Action and a valid Target type.
+Table 2.3-2 summarizes the Command Arguments that apply to all of the Commands consisting of the allow Action and a valid Target type.

 Upon receipt of a 'allow [target]' Command with an Argument that is not supported by the Actuator, PF Consumers: